 Cherokee Inspired Natural Remedies (product)

 With more than 2,000 tribes of indigenous people in North America, the healing practices varied widely from tribe to tribe, involving various rituals, ceremonies, and a diverse wealth of healing knowledge.
-While there were no absolute standards of healing, most tribes believed that health was an expression of the spirit and a continual process of staying strong spiritually, mentally, and physically.
-This strength, as well as keeping in harmony with themselves, those around them, their natural environment, and Creator, would keep away illness and harm.
-Each person was responsible for his or her own health and all thoughts and actions had consequences, including illness, disability, bad luck, or trauma.
-Only when harmony was set right, could their health be restored.
+While there were no absolute healing standards, most tribes believed that health was an expression of the spirit and a continual process of staying strong spiritually, mentally, and physically.
+This strength and keeping in harmony with themselves, those around them, their natural environment, and their Creator would keep away illness and harm.
+Each person was responsible for their health, and all thoughts and actions had consequences, including illness, disability, bad luck, or trauma.
+Only when harmony was set right could their health be restored.

-Herbal remedies filled an important role within these healing practices, stretching beyond the body’s aches and pains and into the realm of the spirituality and harmony.
+Herbal remedies filled an essential role within these healing practices, stretching beyond the body’s aches and pains and into the realm of spirituality and harmony.

-The herbs and other natural products used in remedies, were generally gathered from their surrounding environment, resulting in a wide variety of cures.
+The herbs and other natural products used in remedies were generally gathered from their surrounding environment, resulting in various cures.
 However, sometimes items that were unavailable locally were traded over long distances.
 Herbs and medicinal plants were often seen as deeply sacred.

-Many of the various practices have been passed down orally from generation to generation and never documented in writing, which leaves many of the healing remedies a mystery.
+Many of the various practices have been passed down orally from generation to generation and never documented in writing, leaving many healing remedies a mystery.
 Only rarely did the healers, such as the Cherokee, who developed a written language, put their formulas or practices in writing.

 When early Europeans arrived in the United States more than 500 years ago, they were surprised to see Native Americans recovering from illnesses and injuries that they considered fatal.
-In many ways, the Indians’ herbal remedies were far superior to those known to the new immigrants.
-But, for the Native Americans, they had no remedies for the “diseases of civilization,” or white man’s diseases, such as measles and small pox, which would wipe out thousands of them over the next few centuries.
-Not only lost were these many Native Americans, but also, bodies of knowledge that went to the grave with healers.
-Despite the loss of some of the information, much of it has survived to this day, utilized by both Native Americans, and non-natives alike.
-Many modern medicines are based on the plants and herbs that were used by Indians for thousands of years.
-In fact, more than 200 botanicals, derived originally from Native Americans, have been or are still in use in pharmaceuticals.
+The Indians’ herbal remedies were far superior to those known to the new immigrants in many ways.
+But, the Native Americans had no remedies for the “diseases of civilization” or white man’s diseases, such as measles and smallpox, which would wipe out thousands of them over the next few centuries.
+Not only lost were these many Native Americans, but also bodies of knowledge that went to the grave with healers.
+Despite the loss of some of the information, much of it has survived, utilized by Native Americans and non-natives alike.
+Many modern medicines are based on plants and herbs that Indians used for thousands of years.
+More than 200 botanicals, derived originally from Native Americans, have been or are still used in pharmaceuticals.